 – Preferred activities

-Unlike most other states, there is not a rule in North Dakota about how large a living unit or bedroom must be.
+Unlike most other states, there is no rule in North Dakota about how large a living unit or bedroom must be.
 The standard minimum size for a single person is about 100 square feet, so you should look for something at least that size (excluding bathrooms and closets).
-Basic care facilities are required to have a toilet for every four residents, and a bath or shower per every 15 residents.
+Basic care facilities are required to have a toilet for every four residents, and a bath or shower for every 15 residents.
 Residents also have the freedom to decorate their rooms as they see fit, within the parameters of residence policies.

 Regulations also require a secure outdoor area, because studies show time in the open air is beneficial for people with dementia.
-There are not other rules regarding dementia-friendly designs, so things like easily navigated layouts and hallways that run circular (to prevent someone with dementia from encountering a dead end) are not required like in other states.
+There are no other rules regarding dementia-friendly designs, so things like easily navigated layouts and hallways that run circular (to prevent someone with dementia from encountering a dead end) are not required like in other states.
 For this reason, be sure to thoroughly inspect any memory care home you are considering, with an eye on whether your loved one will be comfortable within the spaces.
 Soft paint colors and clear sight lines are also ideal.

 – Fire and accident prevention and safety